techmatters/hrm/lambdas/README.md

 If localstack is already initialized, you can run `npm run test:localstack:e2e:quick` to run the e2e tests without re-initializing localstack.

-Unit tests are currently tests inline with the code.
+Unit tests are currently inline with the code.
 They can be run with `npm run test:unit`.

-Service tests are coming soon!
+Service tests are coming soon assuming there aren't any changes to the way we manage localstack!

 See options for individual tests in `package.json`